 This lesson is a continuation of lesson 8.2 -- If statements and blocks.
-In this lesson, we’ll take a look at some common problems that occur when using if statements
+In this lesson, we’ll take a look at some common problems that occur when using if-statements.

-Nested if statements and the dangling else problem
+Nested if-statements and the dangling else problem

-It is possible to nest if statements
+It is possible to nest if-statements within other if-statements:

 #include <iostream>